baralrohit/Vechicle-Price-Recommender-System/README.md

-🚗 Vehicle Price Recommender System
+# 🚗 Vehicle Price Recommender System

 This project is a machine learning-powered Vehicle Price Recommender System built using Python and deployed via a Flask web application.
 It predicts the price of used cars based on various user inputs like manufacturer, fuel type, condition, and more.

-🔍 Project Overview
+## Project Overview
 In the used car market, pricing can be highly inconsistent due to various factors such as brand, condition, fuel type, and mileage.
 This project aims to build a robust regression model to predict vehicle prices accurately.
 A user-friendly web interface was created where users can input their vehicle specifications and get an estimated price.

-📁 Files in This Repo
-PRML_ProjCode-GPNo47.ipynb – Full project code including EDA, preprocessing, modeling, and evaluation.
+## ML_ProjCode-GPNo47.ipynb – Full project code including EDA, preprocessing, modeling, and evaluation.

 app.py – Flask web application for deployment.